obluda3/Strikers2013Editor/README.md

 **Strikers 2013 Editor** is a modding tool for Inazuma Eleven GO Strikers 2013 !

-With it you can edit various informations relating to hissatsu and players.
+With it you can edit various informations relating to moves and players.

 A save editor is also included.